 - a) This award is funding for preparing a infrastructure plan for flood protection.
 The City of Apalachicola will complete the City of Apalachicola Adaptation Plan Project to include an Adaptation Plan consistent with the Florida Adaptation Planning Guidebook.
 The project will include public outreach and stakeholder engagement.
 Agreement signed 3/20/24 and project procurement is underway. - b) Bay Media Services was awarded the contract for this scope of work at the June City Commission meeting.
-1st Workshop is planned for later this fall, following completion of Vulnerability Assessment. - 3.
-Resilient Florida Comprehensive Vulnerability Assessment \$272,500 (22PLN10) - a) The City of Apalachicola will conduct the City of Apalachicola Comprehensive Vulnerability Assessment project to include an update to the 2017 Vulnerability Assessment.
+1st Workshop is planned for later this fall, following completion of Vulnerability Assessment.

+3. Resilient Florida - Comprehensive Vulnerability Assessment \$272,500 (22PLN10)

+- a) The City of Apalachicola will conduct the City of Apalachicola Comprehensive Vulnerability Assessment project to include an update to the 2017 Vulnerability Assessment.
 This includes the impact of sea-level rise, storm surge, and rainfall flooding.
 The impacts of flooding will be projected and mapped over a planning horizon that extends to 2070.
 Critical assets, vulnerable infrastructure, and historic properties at risk will be identified.
-Comprehensive plan amendments to comply with the Peril of Flood statute and adaptation strategy recommendations will also be included in the Project. \$200,000 in supplemental funding was awarded as part of the VA help resolve identified data gaps and will result in the City digitizing its infrastructure facilities including water distribution lines, sewer and stormwater. - b) Data Gap infrastructure mapping 90% complete and modeling underway.
-Exposure Analysis is complete (except for data gap infrastructure), and 80% of Sensitivity Analysis is complete. - Resilient Florida Wastewater Plant Repairs \$13,381,516 (22SRP17) + SLFRP WWTP Headworks & SBR Relocation, Replacement and Upgrades for Advanced Wastewater Treatment \$5,551,875 (WG038) = Total \$18,933,391 for WWTP Relocation/Replacement - a) These grants combined are to replace and repair critical wastewater facility components and to relocate the facility to ensure it is out of the flood zone.
-The project will ensure that the City is storm ready for years to come! - b) The project is at 66% design and the permit applications have been submitted and is currently sitting at 50% complete.
-Currently, final design is underway which includes biological process modelling, and process equipment selection. - c) DEP is creating an amendment to WG038 to combine the budget into one line item to ensure that there are no issues with the ARPA funding pools in the future. - d) Pay Request 4 has been submitted to DEP for payment and is under process.
-DEP has paid out request number 3 in the form of advance pay.
+Comprehensive plan amendments to comply with the Peril of Flood statute and adaptation strategy recommendations will also be included in the Project. \$200,000 in supplemental funding was awarded as part of the VA help resolve identified data gaps and will result in the City digitizing its infrastructure facilities including water distribution lines, sewer and stormwater. - b) Data Gap infrastructure mapping 95% complete.
+Exposure Analysis pending final data gap maps and model.
+80% of Sensitivity Analysis is complete. - 4.
+Resilient Florida Wastewater Plant Repairs \$13,381,516 (22SRP17) + SLFRP WWTP Headworks & SBR Relocation, Replacement and Upgrades for Advanced Wastewater Treatment \$5,551,875 (WG038) = Total \$18,933,391 for WWTP Relocation/Replacement - a) These grants combined are to replace and repair critical wastewater facility components and to relocate the facility to ensure it is out of the flood zone.
+The project will ensure that the City is storm ready for years to come! - b) The project is at 66% design and the permit applications have been submitted and is currently sitting

-- e) SCHEDULE: - i.
-Projected construction start date: Sept 2024 - ii.
+- at 50% complete.
+Currently, final design is underway which includes biological process modelling, and process equipment selection. - c) DEP is creating an amendment to WG038 to combine the budget into one line item to ensure that there are no issues with the ARPA funding pools in the future. - d) Pay Request 4 has been submitted to DEP for payment 8/12/24 and is under process.
+DEP has paid out request number 3 in the form of advance pay. - e) Pay Request 4 is still awaiting advanced pay approval once it is received and documented that it has been spent then the City will be able to apply for Pay Request 5. - f) SCHEDULE: - i.
+Projected construction start date: November/December 2024 - ii.
 Projected initiations of operations date: Mid 2026 - iii.
 Projected construction end date: Mid 2026